Old-school “tough love” parenting approaches have failed.

 Too many of us are miserable inside because of the way we were raised.
 If you need evidence of that, look at the statistics on depression, suicide rates, drug use and other self-injurious habits that young adults develop.

 Personally, I know this first-hand myself.
-I grew up angry, frustrated, confused and anxious.
+I grew up angry, frustrated, confused and resentful.
 The world wasn’t perceived to be a safe place to embrace and in which I could thrive.
 Instead, I was afraid of it, afraid of others, and I barely knew how to survive.

 It’s time to end the authoritarian mentality of harsh, punitive discipline and violence in the home.